 Unwanted Christmas Presents

-In terms of legality, you aren’t entitled to return an item or product if it isn’t faulty in any way.
+In terms of legality, you aren’t entitled to return an item or product if it isn’t faulty in any way, it’s not within your Customer Rights.
 Whether or not a business does give you a refund, partially or fully is entirely up to them.
 They can choose to refund you electronically, with cash or to give you store credit/vouchers.

 What if the item was bought online?